Your resume is your golden ticket to job interviews.

 Include Both Technical and Workplace Skills

-Now, don’t just list down tons of soft skills.
-Aim for perfect balance here.
-Make sure to list your hard skills, like tools, platforms, or certifications.
-Plus, remember to include soft skills like problem-solving, teamwork, and adaptability.
-That’s what helps you stand out in today’s job market.
+Instead of just listing down tons of soft skills, aim for perfect balance.
+List your hard skills, like tools, platforms, or certifications.
+And remember to include soft skills like problem-solving, teamwork, and adaptability.
+A combination of both is what helps you stand out to recruiters.
+You can select from the Best Skills to Put on a Resume we’ve curated to match what hiring managers are really looking for.

-• Include essential soft skills too: communication, collaboration, adaptability, leadership, and time management.
+- Include essential soft skills: Communication, collaboration, adaptability, leadership, and time management.

 Words hold the power to make or break your impression.
-You must get the content right.
-Because a sharp layout is great, but if your content doesn’t connect, it won’t matter.
+A sharp layout is great, but if your content doesn’t connect, it won’t matter.
 Your resume should do more than list your work history.
-It should really show who you are and tell your story.
+It should show who you are and tell your story.

 Let’s talk about what you can do to make hiring managers stop and stare.